Auditory brainstem response: Cochlear implantation and central auditory development

 Some 188,000 people around the world have cochlear implants.
 In the United States, 30,000 adults and over 30,000 children have them.
-In 1961, House began work on the predecessor of cochlear implants.
-House is an otologist.
+In 1961, the otologist W.F.
+House began work on the predecessor of cochlear implants.
 The first implant was approved by the FDA in 1984.
 It was a single-channel device and led to multi-channel cochlear implants.
 Cochlear implants transforms sound received by the implant's microphone into radio waves using the external sound processor.
 The external transmitting coil transmits the (frequency-modulated) radio waves through the skin.
 The signal is not turned back into sounds.
 The internal receiver stimulator delivers the correct electrical stimulation to the appropriate internal electrodes to represent the sounds.
 The electrode array stimulates auditory nerve fibers in the cochlea, which carry the signal to the brain.

 One way to measure the status of the auditory cortical pathways is to study the latency of cortical auditory evoked potentials (CAEP).
 In particular, the latency of the first positive peak (P1) of the CAEP is of interest.
 P1 is a robust positive wave occurring at around 100 to 300 ms in children.
 P1 latency represents the synaptic delays throughout the peripheral and central auditory pathways.
 P1 in children is considered a marker for maturation of the auditory cortical areas.

 P1 latency changes as a function of age, and is considered an index of cortical auditory maturation.
 P1 latency and age have a strong negative correlation, decrease in P1 latency with increasing age.
 This is most likely due to more efficient synaptic transmission over time.
 The P1 waveform also broadens with age.
 P1 neural generators are thought to originate from the thalamo-cortical portion of the auditory cortex.
 P1 may be the first recurrent activity in the auditory cortex.
 The negative component following P1 is called N1.
 N1 is not consistently seen in children until 12 years or age.

 A 2006 study measured the P1 response in deaf children who received cochlear implants at different ages to examine the limits of plasticity in the central auditory system.
 Children who received cochlear implant stimulation while younger than 3.5 years had normal P1 latencies.
 Children older than seven years had abnormal latencies.
 Children between 3.5 and 7 had variable latencies.
 Studies in 2005 and 2007 reported that children with early implants the P1 had normal waveform morphology.
 Children with later implants had abnormal waveforms abnormal with lower amplitudes.
 A 2008 study used source reconstruction and dipole source analysis derived from high density EEG recordings to estimate P1 generators in three groups of children: normal hearing children, children implanted before age four, and children implanted after age seven.
 Findings concluded that the waveform morphology of normal hearing children and early implanted children were similar.